Hike around Lake Sonoma and explore the beautiful forest beyond.

 Lake Sonoma (ORANGE) follows along an old woods road, again.

-3.5 – Cross Burnt Meadow Brook where it’s marked “difficult in high water” on the trail map.
-This wasn’t an issue the day we hiked – but your experience may differ.
+3.5 – Cross Burnt Meadow Brook where it’s marked “difficult crossing in high water” on the Northern New Jersey Highlands Trails Map trail map.
+This wasn’t an issue either of the times we hiked here – but your experience may differ.

 Continue following ORANGE (Lake Sonoma) through some low brush.

-In an area with lots of ferns and some larger boulders there is a rock that kinda sorta looks like the profile of a gorilla.
+In an area with lots of ferns and some larger boulders there is a rock that kinda sorta looks like the profile of a gorilla, so at some point we dubbed this Gorilla Rock:

-4.8 Turn LEFT to now follow YELLOW (Manaticut).
-[ORANGE (Lake Sonoma) goes to the right – the direction you went earlier.]
+4.8 – Follow ORANGE (Lake Sonoma) as it does a quick jog to the right then left, briefly following a woods road.
+Soon, turn LEFT to now follow YELLOW (Manaticut).
+[YELLOW (Manaticut) / ORANGE (Lake Sonoma) goes to the right – the direction you went earlier.]

 5.4 – Now follow Manaticut Spur (YELLOW with BLACK DOT) back to the parking area.
 [YELLOW (Manaticut) leaves to the right].